kevinwang2882/projec1-Mario-World/README.md

 * As a player, I should be able to make team to have different Mario-item images
 * As a player, I should be able to track and display my highest score
 * As a player, I should be able to restart the game
-* As a player, I should be able to losing massage
+* As a player, I should be able to see losing massage

 # Source
 * Google Font:Honk